 - What does a day in the life of a Field Instructor consist of?

 - Most guides are attracted to the autonomy provided them to decide how the week is to be structured.
 Typically, however, days begin with getting the students up at 8 am, getting breakfast started around the fire pit (they cook their own meals and manage their own food) and doing call-in (using the radio to let base know how your group is doing and where you will be going that day).
-After breakfast is finished, pots are cleaned, and packs are packed, the guides map a hiking course and head out.
-Distance and route are sometimes altered by the students needs.
+After breakfast is finished, pots are cleaned and packs are packed, the guides map a hiking course and head out.
+Distance and route are sometimes altered by the student's needs.
 When a destination is reached a campsite is selected and the students and guides dig needed holes, raise shelters and gather wood.
-If there is time left in the day, students are provided time to work on phase-work (written portion of programming) and staff are available to help the students learn to create friction fires, build primitive implements and traps, or help them to process the written curriculum.
+If there is time left in the day, students are allowed time to work on phase-work (written portion of programming) and staff are available to help the students learn to create friction fires, build primitive implements and traps, or help them to process the written curriculum.
 As the day closes, guides call base again at 4:30 pm to report on the groups’ status and location.
 After call-in, the group gathers around the fire pit for dinner.
-After, or during, dinner the group processes the activities of the day, writes journal entries and poems, set goals for the next day and prepares for bed.
+After, or during, dinner the group processes the activities of the day, writes journal entries or poems, sets goals for the next day and prepares for bed.
 Before bed the guides administer medications prescribed to the students and everyone retires to their sleeping bags.

-- What can I expect during training?
+- What can I expect during the field interview?

 - What do Field Instructors teach?

 - Primitive Skills, Hard Skills, Soft Skills…Field Instructors teach students to create friction fires, build primitive deadfall traps, plant identification and use, stone tool manufacturing and a myriad of other hard-skills.
 Most important to these skills is the Instructor's responsibility to metaphorically process the lessons each skill teaches.
 For example, creating fire with friction is difficult.
-It requires a basic knowledge of indigenous plants, the patient processing of raw materials, following directions, and physical strength and stamina.
+It requires a basic knowledge of indigenous plants, the patient processing of raw materials, following directions, physical strength and stamina.
 Often, adolescents struggle with one or more required steps in the fire-making process and tend to poorly handle the frustration and anger associated with the inevitable initial defeat.
 Some kids might swear and break some of their equipment while others might cry and refuse to try again.
 Hard-skills serve a valuable therapeutic role by flushing out these unhealthy coping patters.
 Instructors are expected to patiently help students to recognize and eventually alter dysfunctional coping patterns.
 Instructors also help students with written phase-work and other program-required tasks.